Shop with Confidence

 This suit will protect against alpha radiation, but not beta and gamma radiation.
 The only thing that can protect against beta and gamma is time, distance, and shielding.
 However, this fabric is rated to protect against chemical warfare agents.

-Does the suit come with a mask, gloves, and boots like in the picture?
+Does the suit come with a mask, filter, gloves, and boots like in the picture?

-This listing is just for the HAZ-SUIT.
-Boots, gloves, and masks are sold separately.
+This listing is just for the HAZ-Suit.
+Mask, filter, gloves, and boots are each sold separately.

 I am 6'0 tall and weigh 130lb, should I get the SM/MD or LG/XL?